alvelchev/PostgreSQL-Azure-IoT-Hub-Device-Basic-Operations/README.md

 # PostgreSQL-AzureBasicOperation
-Creation of sas tokens needed for azure device registrations and device retrieving
+Creation of sas tokens needed for azure device registrations and retrieving device twins